tpersp/EchoMosaic/README.md

 * **Folder and image selection** – choose a folder on the server where images are stored and let the application randomly cycle through them, or pick a specific image to display.
-* **Livestream support** – specify a YouTube or Twitch URL to embed a live stream; other streaming services are supported by attempting to extract an HLS link via `yt‑dlp`.
+* **URL / Embed mode** – paste a YouTube or Twitch URL to embed a live player, a direct HLS/DASH link (e.g. .m3u8/.mpd), or even a regular website that allows embedding.
+Some sites (e.g., reddit.com) block embedding via headers like `X-Frame-Options` or `Content-Security-Policy`;
+  those will not load.
 * **Real‑time updates** – settings changes are propagated instantly to all connected clients using Socket.IO, eliminating the need for manual refreshes.